Trans women are biological women.

 Now, here’s the kicker, it doesn’t have to take an external influence to cause this to happen.
 Last year a fairly large study of transgender individuals found several key genes which were statistically more likely to be longer among trans women (longer, as in having more repeated fragments).
 Individually these genes may not have an impact strong enough to cause a malfunction of masculinization, but collectively they absolutely could reduce the ability for the fetal brain to masculinize.
 These genes are all passed from parent to child, giving credence to a tendency for trans parents to have trans children.

-There are, of course, numerous social influences which can have an impact on gender identity, but those largely have an affect on the awareness of gender, not on its existence.
-The vast majority of trans people were not directly aware from childhood that their sex does not align with their gender.
+There are, of course, numerous social influences which can have an impact on gender identity, but those only affect the awareness of one’s gender, not it’s form.
+The vast majority of trans people were not directly aware from childhood that their sex did not align with their gender.
 They just know something is wrong (some don’t even know that), and without the language to quantify that wrongness they have no idea the source of the problem.
 Or, they may know the problem, but feel like they have no options to change it.
 I did not know I was trans until that night in 2017 when I finally learned that it was possible.

 And even still, just because a person’s brain manifests with these traits, that does not mean that their internal gender aligns, because there’s still so many other factors to the brain that medical science has no understanding of.
 That’s what science is, though!
 We observe the world, we make predictions, and we test those predictions until the results prove we’re wrong.
 Science changes, and 200 years ago the idea of someone taking hormones to change their sexual characteristics was so foreign that it wasn’t even fantasy!